SHiTU23/PCA9685_Z00/ReadMe.md

   Adafruit_PWMServoDriver My_servo = Adafruit_PWMServoDriver();

 ```
-By this code block your servo name is _"MY_servo"_ in your code.
+By this code block your servo name is _"MY servo"_ in your code.

 #### **First step**
-To run a simple code and drive a servo you can find the sample code  _**"Driver_PCA9685_One_Servo"**_ which is located in _Codes_ file.
+To run a simple code and drive a servo you can find the sample code  _**"Driver PCA9685 One Servo"**_ which is located in _Codes_ file.

 **Notice** that you have to set your servo frequency in _void setup_ which for same servo motors are the same.

 ## Change servo position

-This code will convert entered desired anlgle to the appropriate pulse width.
+This code will convert entered desired angle to the appropriate pulse width.
 ```c

    Duty = map(Degree, 0, 180, Servo_Min, Servo_Max);